 - The Town and Pelham Manor Village completed a joint project to expand the Library’s parking capacity by providing additional parking on Carol Place.

-- WLS installed a PC Reservation System and Print Mgt. system for the pubic computers as well as a coin box for accepting payment for printing.
+- WLS installed a PC Reservation System and Print Management system for the pubic computers as well as a coin box for accepting payment for printing.

 - Received a grant from the New York Council for the Humanities for a Together We Read series.
 Held a Together–Book Talk for Parents and Kids in the fall.

-- Participated in Creative Aging in Our Communities developed by Lifetime Arts, Inc. In co-junction with the Pelham Art Center sponsored Reflections on a Lifetime: Writing and College, funded through a grant from the Helen Andrus Benedict Foundation to WLS in partnership with Lifetime Arts, Inc. and the Friends of the Library.
+- Participated in Creative Aging in Our Communities developed by Lifetime Arts, Inc. In conjunction with the Pelham Art Center, sponsored Reflections on a Lifetime: Writing and College, funded through a grant from the Helen Andrus Benedict Foundation to WLS in partnership with Lifetime Arts, Inc. and the Friends of the Library.

-- Electrified the Reference table to support laptop use.
+- Installed electrical outlets to the Reference table to support laptop use.

 - The Library completed the Library Construction Grant for the basement water intrusion prevention project with the installation of a generator, three sump pumps in the basement with a backflow preventer and pop-up relief valve in the ground on the Colonial Ave. lawn.
 In addition, 2 concrete vapor barriers were poured in 2 areas in the basement.